Mt. Hood Trail Runs

 - 25K

-The 50-mile course is an out-and-back route that is almost entirely on the heavily shaded Pacific Crest Trail.
-Much of the 50K is on the Pacific Crest Trail and includes running around Timothy Lake.
-The 25K uses Headwaters and Old 1916 Trail before circling Timothy Lake.
-Trails are generally soft with some technical sections containing rocks and roots.
-The 2026 50-mile route is run with the southern section first.
+The 50M is an out and back course that runs almost entirely on the heavily shaded Pacific Crest Trail and includes views of the mountain.
+The 50K also uses the Pacific Crest Trail and includes sections around Timothy Lake.
+The 25K does not use the PCT and follows trails such as Headwaters and Old 1916 before circling Timothy Lake; it uses single track and double track trails.